-Nonphosphorylated ATF-2 Control Cell Extracts: Total extracts from NIH/3T3 cells, prepared without treatment, to serve as a negative control.
+Nonphosphorylated ATF-2 Control Cell Extracts: Total extracts from NIH/3T3 cells, to serve as a negative control.
 Supplied in SDS Sample Buffer.
-Store at -20ºC.

-Phosphorylated ATF-2 Control Cell Extracts: Total extracts from NIH/3T3 cells, prepared with anisomycin treatment, to serve as a positive control.
+Phosphorylated ATF-2 Control Cell Extracts: Total extracts from NIH/3T3 cells, treated with Anisomycin #2222 at 25 ug/ml for 30 minutes to serve as a positive control.
 Supplied in SDS Sample Buffer.
-Store at -20ºC.

 The transcription factor ATF-2 (also called CRE-BP1) binds to both AP-1 and CRE DNA response elements and is a member of the ATF/CREB family of leucine zipper proteins (1).
 ATF-2 interacts with a variety of viral oncoproteins and cellular tumor suppressors and is a target of the SAPK/JNK and p38 MAP kinase signaling pathways (2-4).
 Various forms of cellular stress, including genotoxic agents, inflammatory cytokines, and UV irradiation, stimulate the transcriptional activity of ATF-2.
 Cellular stress activates ATF-2 by phosphorylation of Thr69 and Thr71 (2-4).
 Both SAPK and p38 MAPK have been shown to phosphorylate ATF-2 at these sites in vitro and in cells transfected with ATF-2.
 Mutations of these sites result in the loss of stress-induced transcription by ATF-2 (2-4).
 In addition, mutations at these sites reduce the ability of E1A and Rb to stimulate gene expression via ATF-2 (2).